camilla-jones/leroy-learns/HTML/basic-html.md

 ## Description of HTML
 This is the code for a very basic webpage.
 This made using HTML(Hyper Text Markup Language).

-HTML doucments are made up of tags e.g `<h1>`.TThey are used to tell thr browers how to render the tags  The tags not case sentive however it is best pratice to use lower case.
+HTML doucments are made up of tags e.g `<h1>`.TThey are used to tell thr browers how to render the tags.
+The tags not case sentive however it is best pratice to use lower case.

 The document starts with `<!DOCTYPE html>` This tells the web brower that this is a HTML document.
+Not depfifieing the version meand that the browers defaults to html5(most recent).

-The seco
+The thrid tag is the `<head>`.
+The head tags store the metadata for the webpage.IT also stored fectures life

 ## Main Takeaways of lesson